oplik0/thalamus/.old/README.md

 == THIS IS OLD CODE

-This folder contains previous attempt at setting up Thalmus
+This folder contains previous attempt at setting up Thalamus